The AES Corporation (AES) Shares Down Despite Recent Market Volatility

 Goldman gave a rating of “Buy” to AES, setting the target price at $30 in the report published on November 30th of the previous year.

-During the last 5 trading sessions, AES rose by +0.78%, which changed the moving average for the period of 200-days by +20.79% in comparison to the 20-day moving average, which settled at $25.65.
-In addition, The AES Corporation saw -12.78% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AES fell by -7.33%, which changed the moving average for the period of 200-days by +10.08% in comparison to the 20-day moving average, which settled at $25.27.
+In addition, The AES Corporation saw -19.12% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading